babylonchain/covenant-signer/docs/validation.md

-`staking_output_pk_script_hex` - 34byte hex encoded pk script of staking output from staking transaction which is being un-bonded `unbonding_tx_hex` - hex encoded btc serialized un-bonding transaction which should be signer
+`staking_output_pk_script_hex` - 34byte hex encoded pk script of staking output from staking transaction which is being un-bonded `unbonding_tx_hex` - hex encoded btc serialized un-bonding transaction which should be signed
 `staker_unbonding_sig_hex` - hex encoded 64byte Schnorr signature of Staker
-over the un-bonding transactions
+over the un-bonding transaction
 `covenant_public_key` - hex encoded 33byte (compressed format) public key
-of covenant member which must make the signature
+of covenant member which must create the signature

-## Response
+## Signing Response

-Response to valid signing request will contain following json payload:
+The response to a valid signing request will contain the following JSON payload:

 ```json
 {